Reducing Electromagnetic Interference in Photovoltaic Systems

 EMI and RFI are similar and often have the same causes and solutions.
 RFI is interference or noise that is radiated - essentially, radio waves.
 EMI includes RFI but also includes non-radiated interference, such as line noise coming in from power or control lines.
 From here on we will use only EMI, as treatments are basically the same.

 EMI can come from many sources.
 Almost everything in your home or car emits some EMI, including fluorescent lights, TV's, cordless phones, electric tools, auto ignition, etc. In solar and DC systems you often have additional sources, such as switching power supplies, charge controllers, DC light ballasts, and inverters (especially modified sine wave types).
 There are dozens of digital devices in use nowadays, and digital - especially power circuits - emit more EMI than analog (AC).

 One of the major problems with solar and DC power equipment is that almost none of it meets the standards for FCC Section 15, Part B. Nearly all appliances and electronic equipment sold today for consumer use in homes must comply with FCC part B - which regulates the maximum amount of EMI that devices (such as TV's) can radiate.
 That is why you don't get a lot of noise from your microwave and coffee grinder.
 But nearly all DC and solar equipment are exempt from Part B. Which means that they can put out a LOT more EMI and still be legal.

 Main Sources of Noise

 Any digital electronic equipment produces at least some noise.
 And nearly all equipment now used in PV systems is digital.
-The most common real problem equipment is charge controllers, DC lights, and some modified sine wave inverters.
-Nearly all charge controllers do not send a steady voltage/current to the batteries, but are pulsed.
-And high power digital pulses are one of the worst EMI sources.
+The most common types of equipment to have problems are charge controllers, DC lights, and some modified sine wave inverters.
+Nearly all charge controllers send pulses instead of a steady voltage/current to the batteries.
+High power digital pulses are one of the worst EMI sources.

 How to Get Rid of EMI